-Mississauga implement range of transportation infrastructure design and management measures to optimize the operational efficiency multi-modal safety and of the transportation system.
+Mississauga will implement of а range transportation infrastructure design and management measures to optimize the operational efficiency multi-modal safety and of the transportation system.

 8.3.1 Road Design

 The City will ensure that the design of roads promotes safety and comfort for all users.
 Roads will also be designed to complement and minimize impacts to adjacent land uses and communities.